redhat-openshift-ecosystem/community-operators-pipeline/docs/tests-in-pr.md

 See the [scorecard test documentation][scorecard-test-docs] for more information.

-`test-operator` injects a scorecard proxy container and volume into an operators' CSV manifest before deployment; this is necessary to get API server logs, from which the scorecard determines runtime test results.
+`test-operator` injects a scorecard proxy container and volume into an operator's CSV manifest before deployment; this is necessary to get API server logs, from which the scorecard determines runtime test results.
 These modifications are not persistent, as they're only needed for testing.

 **Note**: no explicit number of points or percentage is necessary to achieve before merging _yet_.
 These are suggestions to improve your operator.